paulhamsh/SparkIO/README.md

 Using ```cmdsub``` will tell you what was done - this holds the command and sub-command from the Spark.

-Eg cmdsub == 0x0301 means a preset was returned from the Spark and therefore ```&preset``` has data.
+Eg cmdsub == 0x0301 means a preset was returned from the Spark and therefore ```&preset``` has data - otherwise ```&msg``` will have the data.
+All responses are either embedded in a message or a full preset it returned.

-Message for the Spark can be created with the functions below.
+Messages for the Spark can be created with the functions below.
 They will create a message from the parameters, queue it and send it to the Spark.

 ```
 void create_preset(SparkPreset *preset);